Environmental law and practice in Australia: overview

 Action to publicise the contravention.

-Pay amount as determined by the court on a specified basis.
+Pay an amount as determined by the court on a specified basis.

-The approach that DEC is likely to take to a breach of the EP Act is set out in the DEC Enforcement and Prosecution Guidelines 2008.
+The approach that the Western Australian DER is likely to take to a breach of the EP Act is set out in the DER Enforcement and Prosecution Policy (July 2013).
 It outlines the factors to be taken into account in deciding what level of enforcement action is appropriate in each instance.

 While an offence may carry with it many enforcement options, the circumstances of the offending behaviour will dictate the appropriate enforcement response.
 The seriousness of the offence, any action of voluntary mitigation and an outcome that best achieves the objectives of the EP Act are all relevant considerations.
-It must also be remembered that prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.
+Prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.

 Private persons can also bring civil proceedings to recover damages where they have suffered loss or damage.